Soil series videos with Bob Cathcart

-'Preserving Northland's precious soils' looks at soil conservation and erosion techniques specific to Northland's unique geology and soil types.
-The series is a useful tool to anyone who wants to improve their understanding and management of their soils.
+This series looks at soil conservation and erosion control techniques specific to Northland's unique geology and soil types.

 Wetlands as sediment traps